Trusted answers to developer questions

 How to change a Git commit message after a push

-Commits to Git are accompanied with a commit message that explains what changes the commit has made to the code.
-However, a situation may arise where the commit message will need to be changed after it has been pushed.
+Commits to Git are accompanied by a commit message that explains what changes the commit has made to the code.
+However, a situation can arise where the commit message will need to be changed after it has been pushed to make it more meaningful.
+Meaningful messages help other developers understand changes in the code.
+As Martin Fowler once said:

 svg viewer